portfolio-optimization-hx/trade-application-hx/README.md

 # trade-application-hx
 Trade Application / Dashboard in C#

+A demo release build `TradeApplication.exe` is available at `SolutionDir/bin/Release/TradeApplication.exe`.

 ![gif demo](/SolutionDir/media/demo.gif)

 __trade-application-hx__ is created to showcase desktop development rather than quantitative modeling - the analytics in this project is very basic.
 The code is currently in alpha and some areas can be further polished.